Why professionalism matters when applying to the Peace Corps

 Let’s put it this way: The Peace Corps application process is a competitive one.

 Are you going to be the candidate who refers to the agency as “Piece Core,” “Peace Corpse” or “Peace Corps?”
-The candidate who wears a T-shirt for the interview or the one who sports a dresses professionally?
+The candidate who wears a T-shirt for the interview or the one who dresses professionally?
 Are you going to be the candidate who has done their research, spoken with returned Peace Corps Volunteers and attended an information session, or the one who has read a few blogs and visited the website?
 Which type of candidate do you want to be?